-We understand that it can be challenging to navigate and understand all the research and recommendations surrounding COVID-19.
-Our team at our walk-in clinics in Royal Oak, Acadia (Meadows Mile Professional Building), High River, and Signal Hill are here to answer your COVID-19 related questions.
+We understand that it can be challenging to navigate and understand all the research and recommendations surrounding COVID-19. the friendly staff at our medical clinic’s are here to answer your COVID-19 related questions.

-All our clinics are accepting new patients and are ready to clear up any confusion or concerns you may have about social distancing and the role it plays in keeping our community safe.
+All of our medical clinic’s here in Calgary and High River are accepting new patients and are ready to clear up any confusion or concerns you may have about social distancing and the role it plays in keeping our community safe.

 Share us on: